 4. Crazy Egg

-Crazy Egg is an A/B testing tool that tracks users' behavior and allows you to test ideas and variants for the best user experience.
-It includes features like snapshots, recordings, A/B testing, heatmaps, traffic analysis, error tracking, and surveys.
+Crazy Egg is an A/B testing tool that tracks user behavior and lets you test page variants for best-in-class user experience.
+Features include snapshots, session recordings, heatmaps, traffic analysis, error tracking, and surveys — all in one platform.

 5. UserTesting

-UserTesting is a platform that offers usability testing by real people.
-A test user opens your website or app, and you get to see what activities were performed and how it affected the quality of UX.
-It is the most useful for prototyping, usability testing, and screen activity recording.
+UserTesting connects you with real people who walk through your website or app on camera, so you can see exactly what they do and how it affects the quality of their experience.
+Most useful for prototyping, usability testing, and screen activity recording.

 6. Optimizely

-Optimizely is a website optimization tool that tracks user behavior for further improvement of web page and landing page performance.
-It is a part of its digital experience platform (DXP) that also offers marketing planning, content, and feature management.
+Optimizely is a website optimization platform that tracks user behavior for web page and landing page performance improvement.
+It’s part of a broader digital experience platform (DXP) that also includes marketing planning, content management, and feature flag management.

 Free Website Tracking Tools